Light-emitting diode physics: Efficiency and operational parameters

 Typical indicator LEDs are designed to operate with no more than 30–60 milliwatts (mW) of electrical power.
 Around 1999, Philips Lumileds introduced power LEDs capable of continuous use at one watt.
 These LEDs used much larger semiconductor die sizes to handle the large power inputs.
 Also, the semiconductor dies were mounted onto metal slugs to allow for greater heat dissipation from the LED die.

 One of the key advantages of LED-based lighting sources is high luminous efficacy.
 White LEDs quickly matched and overtook the efficacy of standard incandescent lighting systems.
 In 2002, Lumileds made five-watt LEDs available with luminous efficacy of 18–22 lumens per watt (lm/W).
 For comparison, a conventional incandescent light bulb of 60–100 watts emits around 15 lm/W, and standard fluorescent lights emit up to 100 lm/W.

 As of 2012, Philips had achieved the following efficacies for each color.
 The efficiency values show the physics – light power out per electrical power in.
 The lumen-per-watt efficacy value includes characteristics of the human eye and is derived using the luminosity function.

 In September 2003, a new type of blue LED was demonstrated by Cree.
 This produced a commercially packaged white light giving 65 lm/W at 20 mA, becoming the brightest white LED commercially available at the time, and more than four times as efficient as standard incandescents.
 In 2006, they demonstrated a prototype with a record white LED luminous efficacy of 131 lm/W at 20 mA.
 Nichia Corporation has developed a white LED with luminous efficacy of 150 lm/W at a forward current of 20 mA.
 Cree's XLamp XM-L LEDs, commercially available in 2011, produce 100 lm/W at their full power of 10 W, and up to 160 lm/W at around 2 W input power.
 In 2012, Cree announced a white LED giving 254 lm/W, and 303 lm/W in March 2014.

 Practical general lighting needs high-power LEDs, of one watt or more.
 Typical operating currents for such devices begin at 350 mA.

 These efficiencies are for the light-emitting diode only, held at low temperature in a lab.
 Since LEDs installed in real fixtures operate at higher temperature and with driver losses, real-world efficiencies are much lower.
-United States Department of Energy (DOE) testing of commercial LED lamps designed to replace incandescent lamps or CFLs showed that average efficacy was still about 46 lm/W in 2009 (tested performance ranged from 17 lm/W to 79 lm/W).
+United States Department of Energy (DOE) testing of commercial LED lamps designed to replace incandescent lamps or compact fluorescent lamps showed that average efficacy was still about 46 lm/W in 2009 (tested performance ranged from 17 lm/W to 79 lm/W).